Aigerim-Zh/MechaCar_Statistical_Analysis/README.md

 It is important to note that **the model's intercept** is statistically significant indicating that the model is missing other factors that explain variation in mpg.

 ### Is the slope of the linear model considered to be zero?
 Why or why not?
-With at least a 95% confidence, we can reject the null hypothesis of a zero slope in the linear model as the overall p-value is 5.35 x 10-11, significantly less than 0.05.
+With at least 95% confidence, we can reject the null hypothesis of a zero slope in the linear model as the overall p-value is 5.35 x 10-11, significantly less than 0.05.
 In other words, the included factors have a statistically significant effect on the mpg.

 ### Does this linear model predict the mpg of MechaCar prototypes effectively?
 Why or why not?

 The Adjusted R-squared is 68.25% meaning that the linear relationship of mpg with the included factors explains a 68.25% variation in mpg.
 It is a relatively strong result paired with a p-value of less than 0.05.
 However, 31.75% of the variation in the mpg is explained by other factors that are not included in the model.

-**Please note that these are preliminary results and to further validate the model, we have to make sure that the linear regression assumptions are met**.
+**Please note that these are preliminary results and to further validate the model, we have to make sure that _the linear regression assumptions_ are met**.

 ## Summary Statistics on Suspension Coils
 **The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?**